 MESSAGE FROM LEADER OF THE FEDERAL OPPOSITION

-New Year is a time of joining each other in putting aside the regrets and sadness of the old year just passed and we look forward with optimism and hope to a new year of greater health and happiness for the people we love.
+Lunar New Year is a significant celebration for Chinese Australians – a chance to reflect on the year that has passed and to look forward with optimism and hope to a new year of health and happiness.